pathminder/pathminder.github.io/_classes/warder-sworn-defender.md

     levels_text:
       6:  "+1"
       12: "+2"
     text: Having improved her skill with her armor, the warder is a more capable combatant in it when protecting her allies or cause.
-The warder may subtract her aegis bonus from her total armor check penalty and increase the maximum Dexterity bonus on her armor by 1 at 6th level, and by 2 at 12th level.
+The warder may subtract her guardianship bonus from her total armor check penalty and increase the maximum Dexterity bonus on her armor by 1 at 6th level, and by 2 at 12th level.

   - name: adaptive tactics
     type: Ex